rly/data-reuse-stories/README.md

 https://www.cell.com/neuron/pdf/S0896-6273(23)00717-1.pdf
 - "The standardized datasets also have doubled as an educational resource for unique users.
 For example, children ages 8 to 15 years reviewed the data using NWB-based graphical user interfaces and helped translate the original publication of the dataset into a version for Frontiers for Young Minds. [https://doi.org/10.3389/frym.2023.968856] The interactive, web-based viewing, made possible by DANDI, enabled readers with limited programming experience to visualize the structured data and understand key findings from the parent study."
 - and other stories and comments about data sharing and reuse

+TODO: it looks like DANDI tracks citations "dCite:IsReferencedBy" on individual dandiset pages.
+How is this done?